bnriiitb/bnriiitb/README.md

 🌱 I’m currently learning how to generate value by leveraging AI!

-💬 Ask me about machine learning, deep learning, and systems for learning from data at scale.
+💬 Ask me about machine learning, deep learning, reinforcement learning and systems for learning from data at scale.

 📫 Reach out to me on LinkedIn http://linkedin.com/in/nagarajubudigam/